dhyoon1112/datascience_practicalmachinelearning/README.md

 Project for Machine Learning

+The HTML is zipped to fit on the repository.

-The pdf file is the final result.
-HTML File is too large to paste into here.
+The pdf file is also available with the same results for alternative viewing.